Haysto Logo

 Despite house prices staying fairly stable, property sales have dropped massively over the last year.
 But which of the UK’s towns and cities were hardest hit by the pandemic?
 And which locations saw the most sales?

-We answered these questions in latest study.
-Using government data, we calculated the property sale rates of over 120 towns in England and Wales, and also compared how sales have changed in each location from 2019 to 2020.
+We answered these questions in the latest study.
+Using government data, we calculated the property sale rates of over 120 towns in England and Wales and also compared how sales have changed in each location from 2019 to 2020.
 Read on to find out what we discovered…

 Which Location Has the Lowest Property Purchase Rate?